-Although personal loans have been around for centuries, the convenience of credit cards has largely filled the need for consumers to obtain short-term, on demand loans.
-Instead of applying for a loan when you have an unexpected expense personal savings will not cover, you can simply charge the purchase and pay it off over time with a credit card.
+Although personal loans have been around for centuries, the convenience of credit cards has largely filled the need for consumers to obtain short-term, on-demand loans.
+Instead of applying for a personal loan when you have an unexpected expense personal savings will not cover, you can simply charge the purchase and pay it off over time with a credit card.

 When there is not enough available credit on existing credit card accounts, consumers are once again turning to personal loans to access additional lines of credit at lower interest rates with more favorable terms than those found on most credit card loans.

 The combination of maxed-out credit cards and expanded, easy access through online lending channels have increased the popularity of personal loans.
 According to Experian, personal loans have seen an 11% increase from 2018 to 2019.

 The Fintech industry made personal loans easier and cheaper to obtain with the online process lowering loan origination costs and reducing the time between application and funding.
 Consumers now use personal loans to pay for weddings, vacations, medical expenses not covered by insurance, to consolidate high-interest credit card debt, and pay for business start-up expenses or home renovations.

 Even though personal loans are not new, the expanded access to personal loans online and the increased number of personal loan lenders in the marketplace have increased both the popularity and competitiveness of personal loan products available to consumers today.

 Below, we have compiled a list of the top questions regarding how personal loans work and what factors you should consider before taking out a personal loan.

 - Personal loans can bridge a shortfall between income and expenses, allowing you to pay over time with a set interest rate and loan term.